 The associate degree program is two years in length.
-The graduate occupational therapy assistant is a technically qualified member of the health care team who functions under the supervision or in consultation with a certified/registered occupational therapist.
+The graduate occupational therapy assistant is a technically qualified member of the health team who functions under the supervision or consultation of a certified/registered occupational therapist.
 The assistant accepts clinical responsibilities in hospitals, nursing homes, day care centers, rehabilitation centers, or those organizations directed to maintain health and socialization of its members.

-Upon completion of the associate degree in the Occupational Therapy Program, the graduate will demonstrate entry-level competence in the analysis of activities and their application to patient needs; occupational therapy concepts and skills (daily living skills, group activities, media used in treatment, and adaptive equipment); direction of activity programs; management of department operations; data collection; self understanding and the realization of the effect that one's behavior has on the patient/client and others; upholding the standards of the profession and identifying the need for continuing professional education and growth; and relating occupational therapy to the total health care system.

-Graduates of the associate degree program are eligible to sit for the certification examination leading to admission to the Registry of Occupational Therapy Assistants maintained by the American Occupational Therapy Association.
-This examination is held throughout the country in January and July of each year.
+Upon completion of the associate degree Occupation Therapy Program, the graduate will be qualified to meet professional standards for practice as a certified occupational therapy assistant.
+The graduate will demonstrate entry-level competence in the analysis of activities and their application to patient needs; occupational therapy concepts and skills (daily living skills, group activities, media used in treatment, and adaptive equipment); direction of activity programs; management of department operations; data collection; self understanding and the realization of the effect that one's behavior has on the patient/client and others; upholding the standards of the profession and identifying the need for continuing professional education and growth; and relating occupational therapy to the total health care system.
+Graduates of the associate degree program are eligible for the certification examination leading to admission to the Registry of Occupational Therapy Assistants maintained by the American Occupational Therapy Association.
+This examination is held throughout the country in January and June of each year.

-The associate degree in the Occupational Therapy Technology Program is approved by the Accreditation Committee of the American Occupational Therapy Association.
+The associate degree Occupational Therapy Technology Program is approved by the Accreditation Committee of the American Occupational Therapy Association.

-Admission Requirements Acceptance into the program is based on the applicant's high school grade point average in academic courses and the results of a personal interview.
-If an applicant has accumulated 12 or more college credits, the GPA from these credits is used in the admission criteria rather than the high school grade point average.
+Admission Requirements Acceptance into the program is based on the applicant's high school grade-point average in academic courses and the results of a personal interview.
+If an applicant has accumulated 12 or more college credits, the GPA from these credits is used in the admission criteria rather than the high school grade-point average.
 In this case, a minimum GPA of 2.0 (on a 4.0 scale) is required for admission.
 Applications must be submitted by March 1 of the year of anticipated entry to the program.

-Preference is given to applicants who are Indiana residents or applicants who complete the majority of applicable course work at an Indiana University campus.
+Preference is given to applicants who are Indiana residents or applicants who complete the majority of applicable course work at a campus of Indiana University.
 Applicants will not be discriminated against based on race, religion, national origin, sex, age, or disability.